ahachete/etlpro/README.md

+# etlpro - PostgreSQL and JOIN version

+This fork of the original etlpro repo tries to address the idea that the so-called "co-operative" version (etl_co.py), which is the recommended way by MongoDB pros to ETL the data, is just an application re-implementation of a merge join.

+This fork adds a fifth way of doing this ETL that uses a single database query based on JOINS and simple little magic available on almost every SQL database: aggregate operations and arrays.
+To demonstrate this, PostgreSQL (rather than MySQL is used).
+For the sake of simplicity, batch versions have been removed.

+What follows is the original README.

 # etlpro

 These are the programs I discussed in my talk **ETL for Pros – Getting Data Into MongoDB The Right Way** at MongoDB World 2016.
 They show various ways to get from a relational table structure to MongoDB documents.